404reese/ReactBootCamp/DOM/README.md

 To get started, simply clone this repository and open the JavaScript files in your favorite code editor.
 Follow along with the lessons and exercises to improve your DOM skills.

 ## Contributing
-If you'd like to contribute to this repository, please fork it and submit a pull request.
+If you'd like to contribute to this repository, please fork it and submit a pull request